1,036 related texts · 11 related myths · Page 2 of 22

 Jewish tradition certainly has, and it teaches us profound lessons about cause and effect, especially when it comes to how we treat others.It all starts with a verse from Bamidbar ...

-Today, we’re diving into the book of Bamidbar (Numbers), specifically chapter 18 in Sifrei Bamidbar, to unpack the intense responsibilities placed on the Kohanim and Levi'im (Levit...
+The book of Bamidbar (Numbers), specifically chapter 18 in Sifrei Bamidbar, to examine the intense responsibilities placed on the Kohanim and Levi'im (Levites) and the consequences...

-But not in a scary, Big Brother kind of way.
+Not in a scary, Big Brother kind of way.
 More like… a loving parent hoping you’ll make the right choices.
-This idea comes to life in the Sifrei Devarim, a collection of legal i...
+This idea comes to life in the Sifrei Devarim, a collection of legal inter...

 That image, that feeling, is right at the heart of Psalm 91, and it takes center stage in a fascinating passage from Bamidbar Rabbah 12.
 The verse "He who dwells in the shelter of ...